jareddsmith/Moonshot/README.md

 # Moonshot
-Team Builder by team Moonshot for CIS 422: Software Engineering at the University of Oregon
+Team Builder by the Moonshot student development team for CIS 422: Software Engineering at the University of Oregon

 #### Team Members
 * Jared Smith